vakho10/Java-Google-Image-Parser/README.md

 # Java-Google-Image-Parser
-Searches for and download images from google's results.
+Searches for and downloads images from google's search results.